Blue castle on an old door

 Wandern gute SchuheDiese Wanderwege sind nicht für Turnschuhe geeignet (Foto: Seraina Zellweger)

-Assuming that every Swiss speaks fluent German, French and Italian
+Assuming that every Swiss person speaks fluent German, French, and Italian

-Although every Swiss learned at least one additional national language in school, this doesn't mean that it is also mastered flawlessly.
-Some basic knowledge is there, but we are far from all being impeccably trilingual.
-Unfortunately 🙂 English has become very common, though.
-Even if not all Swiss speak English, you can get by with it pretty easily in most places.
+Even though every Swiss student has learned at least one additional national language in school, this doesn’t mean they master it perfectly.
+There is a basic knowledge, but we’re definitely not all flawless trilingual speakers.
+Unfortunately. 🙂 English has become very common, though.
+Even if not all Swiss speak English, you can usually get by pretty easily in most places with it.

-In Swiss supermarkets, you have to weigh vegetables and fruits yourself.
-To do this, simply find the corresponding number, put the vegetable or fruit on the scale, enter the number and stick on the label.
-If you forget, there is usually a scale near the checkout so you can weigh it there.
+In Swiss supermarkets, you usually have to weigh the vegetables and fruits yourself.
+Just remember the corresponding number, place the vegetables or fruits on the scale, enter the number, and stick the label on.
+If you forget, there’s usually a scale near the checkout so you can take care of it then.

 Migros einkaufen SchweizGemüseabteilung im Supermarkt (Foto: Seraina Zellweger)